gnayiqnat/mss/README.md

-# MSS - Sign-in/Sign-out Logger
+# MSS

 [![Website Status](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://makerspace-seg.pages.dev)

-## Description

-MSS (Sign-in/Sign-out Logger) is a website designed to automatically log sign-in times for users within an organization.
+MSS is a website designed to automatically log sign-in times for users within an organization.
 It's a work in progress and is currently in beta, so expect some bugs and frequent updates.

 ## Prerequisites